jkittley/Arduino-Websocket-Webpage/README.md

 You should now see that the serial monitor script connects to the web socket server by the webserver.py script and that it monitors the serial port and reads the Arduino.

-Now switch to the webserver terminal window and you should see the same data streaming in e.g. from_serial_monitor: { test: 39 }.
+Now switch to the web server terminal window and you should see the same data streaming in e.g. from_serial_monitor: { test: 39 }.

 Finally open the web browser and open the test data page.
+You should see the test data stream by.
+Also there is a button which should send a message back to the Arduino which will toggle the LED status.

 ## Access Point Setup